 The highly significant varietal effect on seed yield across both years underscores the strong genetic control of yield expression in groundnut with Nkosour consistently recording the highest mean yield than Yenyawoso in both years.
 In both seasons, both ground varieties x mid-May × high-density combination consistently produced the highest seed yields which could be that mid-May planting likely synchronized crop growth with periods of adequate soil moisture and moderate temperatures which enhanced peg survival, pod development, and assimilate translocation to developing seeds (Bhattacharya et al., 2022).
 The high plant density might have also offered specific advantages by raising plant population per unit area and improving canopy closure, which enhances light interception, radiation use efficiency, and overall biomass production which improved the reproductive processes of both groundnut varieties by microenvironment that favours seed development (Bekele et al., 2019).
 However, the superior performance of Nkosour under this combination reflects its higher genetic yield potential and greater efficiency in partitioning assimilates to reproductive organs.
 The significantly higher seed yield recorded in the 2023 cropping season compared with 2022 may be attributed to the greater amount of rainfall received during the growing period (784.4 mm versus 694.6 mm), which likely improved crop photosynthetic activity and ensured adequate assimilate supply for effective grain filling and dry matter partitioning in 2023 (Shin & Jang, 2020).

-Shelling percentage represents the proportion of seed weight relative to the total pod weight after shelling, expressed as a percentage.
 The consistently higher shelling percentage recorded for Yenyawoso compared with Nkosour in both years is likely attributable to inherent genetic differences between the two varieties.
 In contrast, planting date, plant density, and the other interaction effects did not significantly influence shelling percentage across the two seasons, and values recorded in both years were statistically similar.

 5. CONCLUSION